AntSimi/py-eddy-tracker/doc/grid_identification.rst

 Python code
 ***********

-If we want customize eddies identification, python module is here.
+If we want to customize eddies identification, the Python module is here.

 Activate verbose